13 of the most-liked players in PL history: Zola, Alonso, Crouch & more

 He may have won a World Cup with Brazil, but helping Boro to their one and only honour, the 2004 League Cup, was just as significant.

-Mata was already considered one of the loveliest footballers around, but the Spaniard has gone above and beyond in his Common Goal initiative, which sees players donate 1% of their salaries to charity.
+Mata was already considered one of the loveliest footballers around, but then he announced his Common Goal initiative, which sees players donate 1% of their salaries to charity.

-Okocha and Sam Allardyce could hardly have been more different in their approach to football, but if the duo’s combination at Bolton was wrong then we don’t want to be right.
+Okocha and Sam Allardyce could hardly have been more different in their approach to football, but if their combination was wrong then we don’t want to be right.

 Goalkeepers are strange creatures.
 Solitary and all alone in a team sport but lacking the single-minded glory of a goalscorer.